 \section{Introduction}

-\ac{MCTS} is a decision-making algorithm that employs Monte Carlo methods across the decision space, evaluates their outcome with respect to a given reward/objective, and constructs a search tree focusing on the most promising sequences of decisions~\cite{mcts_survey,mcts_review}.
-The success of~\ac{MCTS} can be attributed to the asymmetry of the trees constructed, which ensures better exploration of parts of the search space that are more promising.
-Also, the possibility of using neural networks as heuristics to guide the search tree has helped tackle complex and high-dimensional problems with large state and action spaces~\cite{alphazero}.
+\ac{MCTS} is a decision-making algorithm that employs Monte Carlo methods across the decision space, evaluates their outcome with respect to a given reward/objective, and constructs a search tree focusing on the most promising sequences of decisions~\citep{mcts_survey,mcts_review}.
+The success of~\ac{MCTS} lies in the asymmetry of the trees constructed, which ensures better exploration of promising parts of the search space.
+The possibility of using neural networks as heuristics to guide the search tree has helped tackle complex and high-dimensional problems with large state and action spaces~\citep{alphazero}.

-In spite of its successful application in several diverse domains, the standard, single-objective~\ac{MCTS} algorithm is unsuitable for a large class of real-world problems that apart from optimizing an objective function, also require a set of constraints to be fulfilled.
-These types of problems are usually modeled as Constrained Markov Decision Processes (CMDPs)~\cite{altman_CMDP} and specialized algorithms are used to solve the underlying constrained optimization problem.

-Typical examples of such algorithms include approaches that rely on an expert knowledge base to create a safe action set~\cite{Hoel,mohammadsafedecision,mirchevska2018high}, Lagrangian relaxation methods that update primal and dual variables incrementally online and learn safe policies~\cite{Ding_PPO_CMDP,dual_CMDP}, approaches that learn separate reward and cost/constraint signals to train a safe-aware policy~\cite{safetycritic_bharadh,safetycritic_krishnan,safetycritic_yang} and methods that utilize uncertainty-aware estimators like Gaussian Processes to balance the exploration/exploitation risk~\cite{Wachi2018,hewing2019cautious}.
-Finally, a notable different way to model problems with constraints using temporal logic specifications~\cite{Demri2012}, and incorporating them as soft constraints to solve a CMDP~\cite{ltlfMDP,ltlfPOMDP}.
+However, as vanilla~\ac{MCTS} only optimizes for a single objective it is unsuitable for a large class of real-world problems that also require a set of constraints to be fulfilled.
+These types of problems are usually modeled as Constrained Markov Decision Processes (CMDPs)~\citep{altman_CMDP} and specialized algorithms are used to solve them.
+Such algorithms include approaches that rely on expert knowledge to create safe action sets~\citep{Hoel,mohammadsafedecision,mirchevska2018high}, Lagrangian relaxation methods that update primal and dual variables incrementally online and learn safe policies~\citep{Ding_PPO_CMDP,dual_CMDP}, approaches that learn separate reward and cost/constraint signals to train a safe-aware policy both in~\ac{MDP}~\citep{safetycritic_bharadh,safetycritic_krishnan,safetycritic_yang} and~\ac{RMDP} environments~\citep{tamar2014scaling,mankowitz2020robust}, and methods that use uncertainty-aware estimators like Gaussian Processes to balance exploration-exploitation risk~\citep{Wachi2018,hewing2019cautious}.